-- 3.1 A risk assessment is a tool for conducting a formal examination of the harm or hazard to people (or an organisation) that could result from a particular activity or situation. - 3.1.1 A hazard is something with the potential to cause harm (e.g. fire). - 3.1.2 A risk assessment looks at both the likelihood of a risk occurring and the seriousness of the outcome should the risk occur (e.g. loss of life, destruction of property). - 3.1.3 Risk control measures are the measures and procedures that are put in place in order to minimise the consequences of unfettered risk (e.g. staff training, clear work procedures, heat detectors, fire alarms, fire practices, gas and electrical shut down points and insurance).
+- 3.1 A risk assessment is a tool for conducting a formal examination of the harm or hazard to people (or an organisation) that could result from a particular activity or situation. - A hazard is something with the potential to cause harm (e.g. fire). - A risk assessment looks at both the likelihood of a risk occurring and the seriousness of the outcome should the risk occur (e.g. loss of life, destruction of property). - Risk control measures are the measures and procedures that are put in place in order to minimise the consequences of unfettered risk (e.g. staff training, clear work procedures, heat detectors, fire alarms, fire practices, gas and electrical shut down points and insurance).

 - 3.2 Accidents and injuries can ruin lives, damage reputations and cost money.
 Risk assessments are a fundamental part of any school's procedures they make good sense and they enable schools to focus on prevention rather than reacting when things go wrong.
-In many cases risk assessments enable schools to implement simple measures which are easy to implement and which are very effective. - 3.3 Our risk assessments are reviewed and updated regularly. - 3.4 All staff and pupils receive training to ensure they are competent and confident in assessing and managing risk appropriate to their needs. - 3.5 Risk assessments will cover all matters considered of risk to the school community.
+In many cases risk assessments enable schools to implement simple measures which are easy to implement and which are very effective. - 3.3 Our risk assessments are reviewed and updated regularly.
+It will be clear when risk assessments should be completed and by whom, any system of authorisation, recording procedures, training for staff and a system for monitoring and evaluating effectiveness. - 3.4 All staff and pupils receive training to ensure they are competent and confident in assessing and managing risk appropriate to their needs. - 3.5 Risk assessments will cover all matters considered of risk to the school community.
 Examples of these are set out below.